 Once back with the Subaru, it probably didn’t even take a minute to get the ripped clutch line off and the new one on, but it seemed to take an eternity to get the pedal pressure somewhat drivable.
 Now, don’t get me wrong, I’ve been the pedal pusher in many cars when bleeding brakes or clutches in my former position at the Classic Car Club of Manhattan, but there always seems to be some sort of finesse that neither Mathias nor myself can reproduce when doing it on our own time.
 This usually resorts in me yelling at Mathias in an attempt to teach him how to properly release the bleeder valve and tell me when to press the clutch, while Mathias gets sprayed with some fresh DOT3.

-Have you ever tried to explain to your girlfriend why the car you bought a week and a half ago fell apart in the middle of Chinatown and you had to cancel your evening plans because you already pushed your grandfather's dinner back three hours and you were then going to attempt to quickfix car problem and possibly be back in time for your plans with her but it didn't end up happening?
-And you didn't answer any of her texts because you were trying to fix the car ASAP and didn't want to let her down?
+Have you ever tried to explain to your lady friend why the car you bought a week and a half ago fell apart in the middle of Chinatown and you had to cancel your evening plans because you already pushed your grandfather’s dinner back three hours and you were then going to attempt to quick-fix car problem and possibly be back in time for your plans with her but it didn’t end up happening?
+And you didn’t answer any of her texts because you were trying to fix the car ASAP and didn’t want to let her down?
 What?
 Yes?
 Oh, I thought I was the only one.

 The moral of the story is this.
-If you're daily driving a car with over 250,000 miles, don't be surprised when it breaks.
+If you’re daily driving a car with over 250,000 miles, don’t be surprised when it breaks.
 Just be ready to react.
-Oh and Emily?
-Well, she got over it.

 Tow: Covered by AAA Membership, $40 in tolls